linesky/Hard.gcc32.boot/README.md

 # x64.simulator

-this is a x64 simulator but only yet have nop and mov instrution yet
+this is a x64 simulator but only yet have nop and mov  add instrution yet

 exemple: